 The results of the experiment proved there’s more than one formula for success when it comes to creative assets and audiences.
 As tempting as it is to stick with your tried-and-true TV creative asset and your core audience, consider testing the waters.

 Experimenting with the creative: How the TV commercial fared

 Picture a typical car commercial.
 You’re probably envisioning long, sweeping exterior shots of a car on winding roads or in expansive cityscapes.
 While those flashy ads can drive upper-funnel metrics like recall and awareness, BMW Canada found that its typical commercial did not drive the required site visits to its “request a test drive” pages.

 The brand found that the ad focused on the car’s interior drove 8X more site visits than standard TV ads and 20X more site visits than the ad focused on the car’s exterior.

 There’s more to an audience than age and gender

-Luxury travellers were 8X more likely to convert.
+Luxury travelers were 8X more likely to convert.

-When the campaign was over, the team found luxury travellers were 8X more likely to convert and learned there were opportunities to invest beyond one defined audience.
+When the campaign was over, the team found luxury travelers were 8X more likely to convert and learned there were opportunities to invest beyond one defined audience.

 The Unskippable Labs experiment has helped BMW Canada shift its perspective, influencing the way the brand thinks about video as part of its 2020 media strategy.
 It showed the team that, just like customers, video ad campaigns aren’t one size fits all.
 Embracing multidimensional audiences with a variety of video creative can mean a faster route to the right customers.